Three persons smiling.

 For more than five decades, the nonprofit JobTrain has helped residents build successful, sustainable careers

-The global economy is constantly shifting to account for changes in industries as diverse as health care, manufacturing and transportation.
+The global economy is constantly shifting to account for changes in industries as diverse as healthcare, manufacturing and transportation.
 As a result, workers must constantly assess and adjust their skills to keep pace.
 Nowhere is that reality more obvious than in Silicon Valley —where technology, agriculture and housing innovations have dramatically transformed business over the past 30 years.

 Local nonprofit JobTrain gives people from low-income communities across Silicon Valley the education, skills and real-world experience they need to create long successful careers.
 While this part of California is one of the wealthiest enclaves in the world, that wealth is not enjoyed by all.
 “Talent is evenly distributed throughout communities and socioeconomic landscapes, but opportunity is not,” says Barrie Hathaway, JobTrain president and CEO.
 “We offer career training that provides economic mobility to strengthen communities and bridge the economic divide.”